Canada Proposes Pioneering Femicide Law

 Disclaimer: This article discusses sensitive topics related to human rights violations.
 Please be advised.

-What Bill C-16 Would Do?
+What Bill C-16 Would Do

 Advocacy and Data: The Legacy of Dr. Myrna Dawson

-In November 2025, the CFOJA launched the “Too True Crime” a somber, sprawling project that has now produced nearly 600 episodes.2 ach installment memorializes a single woman or girl killed in Canada since 2020, effectively humanizing the statistics and fueling the #CallItFemicide movement.3 Through this platform, Dr. Dawson has mobilized a national petition urging the federal government to move from recognition to enforcement.
+Each episode memorializes a woman or girl killed in Canada since 2020.
+Thus, the series humanizes statistics and fuels the #CallItFemicide movement.3 Through this platform, Dr. Dawson mobilized a national petition.
+Accordingly, she urged the federal government to move from recognition to enforcement.

-A Global Context: Following the Latin American and European Lead
+A Global Context: Following International Precedent

 To see a list of the countries with femicide legislation enacted or pending, do visit our Global Femicide Legislation Index.